wp-plugins/mycred/readme.txt

 = Language Contributors =
 * French - Chouf1 [Dan - BuddyPress France](http://bp-fr.net/)
+* Vietnamese - Biz.O
+* Persian - Mani (maniV-A)

 == Changelog ==

+= 1.3.3.2 =
+* FIX - Bug allowing users to buy any number of points using PayPal (Thank you Johnathan)
+* FIX - Multiple points for registrations bug.
+* FIX - Multisite issue with incorrect points are shown on sub sites.
+* FIX - When using the Banking add-on and Ranks, the banking add-on will reset users ranks.
+(Thank you Bryan)

 = 1.3.3.1 =
 * FIX - Dashboard widget is not compatible with PHP 5.2.17